-1. A student enrolled for the first time in any undergraduate course in the University shall be required to show cause why he/she should be allowed to continue the course if that student fails more than hall the program in which he/she is enrolled.
-In order that students may calculate half their program, the weighting of subjects in each course is defined in Schedule A, which may be varied from time to time by the Professorial Board.
+1. A student enrolled in the first year of any undergraduate course of study in the University as set out in the relevant faculty handbook shall be required to show cause why he/she should be allowed to continue the course if he/she fails more than half the program in which he/she is enrolled.
+In order that students may calculate half their program, the weighting of subjects in each course is defined in Schedule A,\ which may be varied from time to time by the Professorial Board.